-During her run in the 1967 Boston Marathon, race manager Jock Semple repeatedly assaulted Switzer trying to grab her bib number and stop her competing.
+During her run, race manager Jock Semple repeatedly assaulted Switzer trying to grab her bib number and stop her competing.
 After knocking down Switzer's trainer and fellow runner Arnie Briggs when he tried to protect her, Semple was shoved to the ground by Switzer's boyfriend, Thomas Miller, who was running with her, and she completed the race.

-In 1972, five years after Switzer’s courageous running that women could be official entrants into the Boston Marathon.
+In 1972, five years after Switzer’s courageous running. women could be official entrants into the Boston Marathon.
 Another 12 years would pass before the Olympics offered the first Woman's Marathon.
 Switzer helped cover the historical event as a commentator for ABC.